compscidr/ipfs_indexer/README.md

 ## Running with logging output
 - Run `cargo build` to build
 - Run `RUST_LOG=info ./target/debug/ipfs_indexer` to see logging output (adjust level accordingly)
+- RUn `RUST_LOG=info ./target/debug/ipfs_indexer 127.0.0.1:8080` to use your own ipfs gateway instead of ipfs.io

 ## CI
 I setup a workflow that should run a build at least on push, but doesnt run any tests because I have no idea how test